samuelhfish/deep-learning-challenge/README.md

 All code exists in the jupyter notebooks in the "notebooks" folder.
 All HDF5 files are in the "h5_files" folder.

-Google Colab notebooks were used for this assignment and are accessible here: https://drive.google.com/drive/folders/1lpEeT7assB-A-LTnWod1GNRYHjdO7wZO?usp=sharing
+Google Colab notebooks were used for this project and are accessible here: https://drive.google.com/drive/folders/1lpEeT7assB-A-LTnWod1GNRYHjdO7wZO?usp=sharing

 ## OVERVIEW